navinesh02/React/Concepts.md

 * If you find yourself keeping track of multiple pieces of state that rely on complex logic, useReducer may be useful.
 * syntax : `useReducer(<reducer>, <initialState>)`

+### useRef
+* The useRef Hook allows you to persist values between renders.
+It can be used to store a mutable value that does not cause a re-render when updated.